Oluwatoni/Oluwatoni.github.io/_pages/about_me.md

 layout: about
 permalink: /about/
 title: about me
+header: About Me
-subtitle: Roboticist, Tinkerer, Lifelong Learner
+subtitle:
 nav: true
 nav_order: 3

 profile:
   align: left
-  image: prof_pic_toni.jpg
+  image: wro_toni.jpg
   image_circular: false # crops the image to make it circular
   more_info: